Top 7 Essential Ingredients for Cooking: Science-Backed Guide to Better Flavor

 Pro Tips for Using Ingredients Like a Pro

-• Toasting Spices: Toast whole spices in a dry pan before grinding to release more flavor.
+• Toasting Spices: Toast whole spices in a dry pan for 1-2 minutes before grinding to release essential oils and intensify flavor.

-• Layering Flavors: Start with garlic and onion, build with spices, finish with acid or herbs.
+• Layering Flavors: Start with garlic and onion, build with spices, then finish with acid (lemon juice) or fresh herbs for brightness.

-• Salt Timing: Salt meat early to draw out moisture and create a better sear.
+• Salt Timing: Salt meat 30 minutes before cooking to draw out moisture and create a better sear.
 Add salt to soups near the end to avoid over-reduction.

-• Make Your Own Spice Blends: Combine cumin, coriander, smoked paprika, and chili powder to make your own taco seasoning.
+• Make Your Own Spice Blends: Combine cumin, coriander, smoked paprika, and chili powder for homemade taco seasoning that beats store-bought versions.

 Chef toasting spices in a skillet